 13. Brand loyalty

-There is some trust that’s built there but this shouldn’t come at the cost of you doing your research.
+Some rust’s built there but this shouldn’t come at the cost of you doing your research.
 What if this brand made great laptops at a great value five years ago?

 But now it’s overpriced or maybe there’s another brand that’s putting out some amazing products and you’re missing out.